philwade/GreyHolder/README.md

 GreyHolder
 =========
-GreyHolder is jQuery plugin that provides a nice way of displaying inactive default values for html inputs.
+GreyHolder is jQuery plugin that provides a nice way to displaying 'greyed out' inactive default values for html inputs.
 When active, the input 'wakes up' and displays text normally.
-When it loses focus, if unfilled, the default value and style will return.
+When it loses focus, if unfilled, the default value and inactive style return.

 Quickstart
 ---------